lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 -	\frac{d^2 \psi}{d m^2} + \lambda m^2 \psi = \mu \psi.
 $$

-This wave-like structure is not an imposed physical law but an internal solution: it balances uncertainty (through variance) with minimal curvature (through Fisher information), and thus defines the flattest distinguishable state available under the system’s constraints.
+This wave-like structure is not an imposed physical law but an internal solution: it balances uncertainty (through variance) with minimal curvature (through Fisher information), and thus defines the flattest distinguishable state available under the system's constraints.

 Now suppose the entropy begins to increase.
 The natural parameter \theta_M moves away from the flat region and begins to trace a gradient,
 $$